 Answer: I would say that I am the one who likes to keep things simple, but yet effective.
 I also like to spend some time talking to my colleagues and getting to know them well – there’s a lot we can learn from each other.

 “Patrick has an incredible knack for thinking outside the box, and embraces a creative and innovative approach to building programs for both our local and international community.
 He has had an impressive career as a diplomat, and was stationed in three different countries -Romania, Morocco, and the US.
-I would be remiss to not mention that fact that he is a polyglot (I really wanted to use that word in a sentence), and is fluent in eight languages.
+I would be remiss to not mention that fact that he is a polyglot (I really wanted to use that word in a sentence), and is fluent in five languages.
 All of these, including his natural curiosity of the world, makes him the ideal person to manage our international programs, and help Silicon Valley Forum continue to build and sustain strong partnerships across the globe.

 His talent for relationship building and communicating with our global community may be surpassed by his talent for both writing and recording music – something he is very passionate about (Side note: We have challenged Patrick to a karaoke battle on several occasions; will give final update when he joins me on the stage for our rendition of “Old Town Road”)